You can only do this walk when the firing range is open - usually weekends, some evenings, and the summer.

 The Green Bridge of Wales / Stack Rocks, SA71 5EB [*], and St Govans, SA71 5DR [*], have free MOD car parks.

-Broadhaven (beach), SA71 5DR [**], and Bosherton (Lily Ponds, slightly inland), SA71 5DN, have NT car parks ( £5 / £2 after 2pm / free to members).
+Broadhaven (beach), SA71 5DR [**], and Bosherton (Lily Ponds, slightly inland), SA71 5DN, have NT car parks ( £5 / £2 after 2pm / free to members / free 8 Nov to 14 Mar / tickets valid at all NT Pembrokeshire car parks).
 There is limited on street parking in Bosherton village by the pub

 Postcodes are of [*] the start of the range acces road, or of [**] the hamlet.
 Follow road signs (or Google Maps) for the last km.